 Once diagnosed, treatment for Lyme disease typically involves a 2-4 week course of oral antibiotics.
 The sooner the treatment begins, the quicker recovery tends to be.
-However, following treatment, patients can sometimes experience such as pain, fatigue or difficulty thinking, often referred to as post-treatment Lyme disease syndrome.
+However, following treatment, patients can sometimes experience such as pain, fatigue, or difficulty thinking, often referred to as post-treatment Lyme disease syndrome.

 See also: The Signs and Symptoms of Lyme Disease